Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

     - `.distanceBelowSeaLevel(i: number)`: Accepts a number, sets the distance below sea level something must spawn, should only be set for underwater creatures
     - `.solidGround(b: boolean)`: Accepts a boolean, determines if the mob is required to spawn on a block tagged `minecraft:valid_spawn`, defaults to `false`
     - `.maxBrightness(i: number)`: Accepts a number, sets the maximum light level the mob may spawn in
-- 3rd argument: A string, the name of the fauna
+- 3rd argument: A `ResourceLocation`, the name of the fauna

 {: .notice }
 Faunas cannot be added through this, only existing, registered ones can be modified